micheltem/jeans-retailer/README.md

 To run the end-2-end test suite:
 `npm run e2e`

-To run a production build (minified, etc...):
+To create a production build (minified, etc... for deployment to AWS, Heroku, ...):
 `npm run build`

 To detach from react-create-app: